 This will be for immediate removal of clutter that isn’t needed.
 Credit card offers should be shredded to protect your identity or credit, mostly everything else such as junk mail should be put in the recycle bin.

-Within the storage areas you can further organize the paperwork clutter by a grouping category that best fits your needs.
-Everyone is different and while some will think family recipes should go in “recipes” in the short-term storage, you may feel you need them in your quick access storage and under a different header such as “dinner rotations” and similarly manuals might be in long term storage for some but others will use them as reference frequently and would store them in the quick access storage area.
+Within the storage areas you can further organize the paperwork by adding additional subcategories that best fit your needs.
+Everyone is different and while some will think family recipes should go in “recipes” in the short-term storage, you may feel you need them in your quick access storage and under a different subcategory such as “dinner rotations” and similarly manuals might be in long term storage under a subcategory pertaining to the type of manual (ex: car) for some but others will want to reference them frequently and would store them in the quick access storage area.

 Paperwork is grouped by records belonging to an object.
 This could be all paperwork for your vehicle in one folder such as the bill of sale, warranty, service records, manual, copy of registration, etc. This grouping could be Pets, Individual People, Vehicles, Appliances, etc.